24 Breathtaking Waterfalls You’ll Find in Oregon

 Given this region’s resplendent reputation, many of the waterfalls are quite popular; as such, we recommend planning trips to individual waterfalls during the week and/or early mornings.

-17. Cavitt Creek Falls
+17. Cavitt Creek Falls – A Quiet Forest Cascade Worth the Drive

 - Directions: From Roseburg, head east on Hwy 138 for 16.5 miles.
 Turn right on Little River Road, then head south for 6.7 miles.
 From here, turn right onto New Bridge Road, which turns into Cavitt Creek Road, and continue three miles to the recreation site.

-- Know Before You Go: Pets are not allowed in the swimming areas, but can stay in the campground area, provided they are leashed.
+- Know Before You Go: Pets are not allowed in the swimming areas but can stay in the campground area, provided they are leashed.
 The natural pool is open year-round, and the campground is open between late May and late September.

 - Popularity: This waterfall-fed pool is very popular during the summer.
 If you’re into fishing, it’s a wonderful and relatively quiet place to drop a line in the winter.

-One of our favorite hidden gems in Oregon, Cavitt Creek Falls is a stunning recreation site that’s known for its pristine waters, which include a swimming and fishing hole, babbling swimming stream, and show-stopping falls.
+One of our favorite hidden gems in Oregon, Cavitt Creek Falls is a stunning recreation site known for its pristine waters.
+These include a swimming and fishing hole, a babbling swimming stream, and show-stopping falls.
+The natural pool at Cavitt Creek is fed by a series of small waterfalls, and these gentle and crisp waters are perfect for swimming on a hot day in the PNW.

+This site is so beautiful that you may not want to leave; happily, there are 10 non-reservable campsites nearby for just $20 per night.
+Campsite amenities include an area with tables and a grill, drinking water, vault restrooms, and a stairway to the swimming area.
 If you’re looking to explore more of this sublime site, the nearby 1.2-mile Wolf Creek Falls Trail follows a picturesque stream through an old-growth forest and culminates at a two-tier cascade.

 Best Waterfalls near Portland

-But the Gorge isn’t the only waterfall wonderland near Portland, some of the state’s most extraordinary falls are within striking distance of Oregon’s biggest and most bustling city – including some incredible coastal cascades, too.
+Located within striking distance of the Columbia River Gorge, Portland is well-positioned for epic PNW waterfall chasing.
+But the Gorge isn’t the only waterfall wonderland near Portland; some of the state’s most extraordinary falls are within striking distance of Oregon’s biggest and most bustling city – including some incredible coastal cascades, too.

 Some of the best waterfalls to visit near Portland are the oft-overlooked wonders, including Tunnel Falls and Ramona Falls.
-Mighty Multnomah, of course, is the most popular waterfall near Portland, and while it draws major crowds, it’s definitely one for your bucket list.
+Mighty Multnomah, of course, is the most popular waterfall near Portland, and while it draws significant crowds, it’s definitely one for your bucket list.

 - Directions: The Latourell Falls Trailhead is located just off the Columbia River Highway.

-- Trivia: At 249 feet tall, Latourell Falls is the third tallest waterfall in the Columbia River Gorge, after Multnomah Falls (620 feet) and Elowah Falls (289 feet).
+- Trivia: At 249 feet tall, Latourell Falls is the third-tallest waterfall in the Columbia River Gorge, after Multnomah Falls (620 feet) and Elowah Falls (289 feet).

-It's just a 2.4-mile loop to check out this astonishing vision; and if you have a soft spot for charming footbridges, the Latourell Falls Loop Trail boasts four different wooden bridges, making for an enchanting afternoon adventure that’s fairy-tale perfect.
+In terms of proximity, Latourell Falls is the closest waterfall to Portland, and you'll find it located in the wondrous Columbia River Gorge.
+It's just a 2.4-mile loop to take in this astonishing view.
+If you have a soft spot for charming footbridges, the Latourell Falls Loop Trail boasts four different wooden bridges, making for an enchanting afternoon adventure that’s fairy-tale perfect.

-19. Willamette Falls
+19. Willamette Falls – The Massive Waterfall Near Portland

 - Did You Know: Did You Know?
-Willamette Falls is the second largest waterfall in the U.S.
+Willamette Falls is the second-largest waterfall in the U.S.

+In the 20th century, its sheer strength attracted the attention of the Willamette Falls Electric Company, which built a hydroelectric power plant at the falls to harness its energy.
 Two viewpoints provide expansive views of the falls, and an on-site museum lets visitors learn all about this historically significant and superlative cascade.

-20. Wahkeena Falls
+20. Wahkeena Falls – A Lush Multi-Tier Waterfall Hike

 - Height: Wahkeena Falls is 242 feet tall, making it one of the tallest in the Columbia River Gorge.